rockstor/rockon-registry/README.md

 # rockon-registry

-This repository consists of Rock-on (Docker based apps) configuration profiles formatted in JSON files.
-The Rock-on framework of Rockstor parses a well formatted profiles and provides a generic management and workflow such as install, uninstall, update, start and stop.
+This repository consists of Rock-on (Docker based apps) configuration profiles formatted as JSON files.
+The Rock-on framework of Rockstor parses a well formatted profile and provides a generic management and workflow such as install, uninstall, update, start and stop.

 ## Can You Show Me an Example??

 Look at any <name>.json file in this repository.
 A simpler example is [syncthing.json](https://github.com/rockstor/rockon-registry/blob/master/syncthing.json).
-The structure is intuitive(though cumbersome) and with the help of examples and below description, you can add your own apps with some effort.
+The structure is intuitive (though cumbersome) and with the help of examples and below description, you can add your own apps with some effort.

 ## How Can I Add My Own App?